 The simplest way to discuss the parts of a divorce is to divide up the case into two parts.
 The first part would be the aspects of divorce that deal with children and child custody issues.
 The second would be issues that deal with the community property division.
 Every divorce deals with some aspects of property division.
-No matter if you are extremely wealthy, have a relatively small amount of wealth, or lies somewhere in between property matters to every person who goes through a divorce.
-For that reason, we are going to discuss how to protect your assets and negotiate well regarding the marital property in a Texas divorce.
+Whether you are extremely wealthy, have a relatively small amount of wealth, or lie somewhere in between, property matters to every person who goes through a divorce.
+For that reason, we will discuss how to protect your assets and negotiate well regarding the marital property in a Texas divorce.

 Probably the most significant aspect of a Texas divorce that causes it to be different from that of a divorce from another state is regarding Community property.
-Texas is one of 13 states that are country that contains pretty laws designated as a community in nature.
-For you to act intentionally, accomplish goals, and acquit yourself well in a Texas divorce you need to at least be familiar with the basic concepts of Community property.
-Even if you have no experience in the law and little time to learn you can spend an hour of your time over a week learning about Community property on this website.
+Texas is one of 13 states that contain pretty laws designated as a community in nature.
+To act intentionally, accomplish goals, and acquit yourself well in a Texas divorce, you need to be familiar with the basic concepts of Community property.
+Even if you have no experience in the law and little time to learn, you can spend an hour of your time over a week learning about Community property on this website.

-However, once you scratch the surface on issues regarding Community property you will want to make sure that your rights are protected, as well.
-There is a significant difference between learning the basics of Community property law and being able to adequately protect yourself in a divorce scenario when your property is at stake.
-I don't mean that you have to be able to take your spouse for all their worth in the divorce but I do mean that you should be able to retain a fair amount of property what do you have a good case to be able to do so.
+However, once you scratch the surface on issues regarding Community property, you will want to make sure that your rights are protected, as well.
+There is a significant difference between learning the basics of Community property law and adequately protecting yourself in a divorce scenario when your property is at stake.
+I don't mean that you have to be able to take your spouse for all their worth in the divorce, but I do mean that you should be able to retain a fair amount of property; what do you have a good case to be able to do?
+So.

 This is not something I would tell you as an attorney who is just looking to score another client.
-Rather, I think you must be able to fairly and objectively evaluate your circumstances before deciding on how to proceed in your divorce.
+Rather, I think you must be able to evaluate your circumstances fairly and objectively before deciding how to proceed in your divorce.
 I will tell you that I do not believe that every divorce requires you to be represented by an attorney.
 But, it never hurts to have an attorney, and hiring an attorney can be seen as a short-term investment into their long-term future.

-What is the significance of Texas being a Community property state?
+What is the significance of Texas as a Community property state?

-There is a great deal of significance when it comes to Texas being a Community property state as it pertains to your divorce.
-The bottom line is that in Texas all property owned by you and your spouse at the time of your divorce is presumed to be owned by each of you in tandem.
-This means that the property is not yours or theirs but owned by each of you equally.
-That does not mean that the property would be 50% yards and 50% there is, either.
-Rather, it refers to how the property would be owned by each of you in full we're no person has the advantage over the other.
+There is a great deal of significance in Texas being a Community property state about your divorce.
+The bottom line is that in Texas, all property owned by you and your spouse at the time of your divorce is presumed to be owned by each of you in tandem.
+This means that the property is not yours or theirs but is owned by each of you equally.
+That does not mean that the property would be 50% yards, and 50% there is, either.
+Rather, it refers to how you would own the property in full we're no person has the advantage over the other.

-In an age where spouses more frequently than not it would seem to have separate checking accounts, separate incomes, and less dependence upon one another for financial well-being, what I'm about to tell you may cause your head to spin a bit.
+In an age where spouses, more frequently than not, would seem to have separate checking accounts, separate incomes, and less dependence upon one another for financial well-being.
+What I'm about to tell you may cause your head to spin a bit.
 With that said, there is no distinction made in Texas between property owned by you and your spouse based on whose income was utilized to pay for the property.
 Meaning, in your divorce, a family court judge would not look to whose income it was that paid for your house, the mortgage payments, or your vehicles.

 Rather, income that was earned during the marriage is designated as communally owned.
 Rather than imagining 2 cookie jars at the center of the table that both you and your spouse put your money in from work, you should imagine one big cookie jar where all of your money is stored in one.
-So long as it was earned during your marriage it is going to count as Community property.
+So long as it was earned during your marriage, it is going to count as Community property.
 It loses any distinction of being part of your state or their state.
-That money is owned by the community and it does not matter whose job the money was earned out.
+The community owns that money, and it does not matter whose job the money was earned out.

 An example to better illustrate how community income is treated in Texas

 With concern over this mounting, you schedule a consultation with one of our family law attorneys.
-When you sit down to talk to one of our lawyers what would UB likely to hear?
-Would your worst fears be realized and the concern over ending up penniless after you have divorce be a reality?
-Or would the Community property laws of Texas stand-in and step in to help you guide yourself through difficult times?
+When you sit down to talk to one of our lawyers, what would UB likely hear?
+Would your worst fears be realized and the concern over ending up penniless after you have a divorce be a reality?
+Or would the Community property laws of Texas stand in and step in to help you guide yourself through difficult times?

 Think back on your life.
-After your husband and you got married he wanted to go to Graduate School and earn a Masters's degree in business.
-You stuck by him through that process and stayed home to care for your children, prepare meals, keep the house tidy and you even worked a part-time job to help pay for his tuition so no debt would need to be taken out.
-Now that your life is headed towards a divorce the law in Texas is such that you will not be punished for not having work.
-You provided a lot of economic benefits to your family through all of your domestic duties as well as the support you provided to your husband while he went to school and earned living for your family.
+After your husband and you got married, he wanted to go to Graduate School and earn a Masters's degree in business.
+You stuck by him through that process and stayed home to care for your children, prepare meals, keep the house tidy, and you even worked a part-time job to help pay for his tuition so no debt would need to be taken out.
+Now that your life is headed towards a divorce, the law in Texas is such that you will not be punished for not having work.
+You provided a lot of economic benefits to your family through all of your domestic duties, as well as the support you provided to your husband while he went to school and earned a living for your family.
 In this way, you would be protected under the Community property laws of Texas.

 How to ensure a fair deal in your divorce

-When it comes to the division of Community property one of the most important factors that will be considered by a judge is what the state of your separate state is.
+When it comes to the division of Community property, one of the most important factors that a judge will consider is your separate state's state.
 Both you and your spouse have separate Estates.
-This will be any property owned by either of you before your divorce or property that you came to own during the divorce through a gift to one of you singularly or through inheritance.
+This will be any property owned by either of you before your divorce or property you came to own during the divorce through a gift to one of you singularly or through inheritance.
 All other property is classified as a community in nature.

-If it came down to it in a family court judge had to make a decision about your property and how it should be divided then he or she would look to your separate property as a way to determine what is just and right.
-For instance, if your husband owned a great deal of separate property and you earned very little then the family court judge may be more willing to award you a disproportionate share of your community estate.
+If it came down to it in a family court judge had to decide about your property and how it should be divided, they would look to your separate property to determine what is just and right.
+For instance, if your husband owned a great deal of separate property and you earned very little, then the family court judge may be more willing to award you a disproportionate share of your community estate.
 A disproportionate share means that a greater than 50% share of the Community property would be awarded to you.
-This is to reflect the fact that you have less in the way of separate property to fall back on to support yourself after the divorce comes to a close.
+This reflects the fact that you have less in the way of separate property to fall back on to support yourself after the divorce comes to a close.

-if you can prove one of those grounds for divorce then you are also entitled to a disproportionate share of your community estate.
+If you can prove one of those grounds for divorce, you are also entitled to a disproportionate share of your community estate.
 This is especially true in circumstances where, for example, your spouse spent Community property income on gifts, vacations, or another spending on a significant other.
 This sort of wasting of the community assets is significantly frowned upon by family court judges.
-You may be in line for a substantial share of your community estate if you were able to successfully prove that the actions of your spouse directly led to the end of your marriage.
+You might be in line for a substantial share of your community estate if you were able to successfully prove that the actions of your spouse directly led to the end of your marriage.

-Before we even get to this point, however, we need to know what is in your community's state in the 1st place.
+However, before we even get to this point, we need to know what is in your community's state in the 1st place.
 This means having an idea as to not only what is in your community estate but what these items are valued at.
 For example, you should perform a basic inventory of your home before your divorce starting.
 This is where you could get the camera out on your cell phone and begin to take basic photographs of every room in your house in the contents of any safes.
-From there, you can not only know what is subject to division in your divorce but gain an understanding of what those assets are worth.
-You will need to turn into the family court judge an inventory and appraisement of just this type of information.
+From there, you can not only know what is subject to division in your divorce but also understand what those assets are worth.
+You will need to turn an inventory and appraisement into the family court judge of just this type of information.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about how your family may be impacted by the filing of a divorce or child custody case.
+These consultations are a great way for you to learn more about the world of Texas family law and how your family may be impacted by the filing of a divorce or child custody case.